mikulash/CompletelyPrivateHabitBreaker/README.md

-# LessByLess - Bad Habit Quitting
+# Completely Private Habit Breaker - Bad Habit Quitting

 I made this app mostly for myself to follow some of my requirements.
 Privacy— data, logs, or anything never leaves your device.
 Simplicity—easy to use, no unnecessary features or complexity.
-But if you have some useful feature in mind, let me know via suggesting it on GitHub or fork it and add it yourself.
+But if you have some useful feature in mind, let me know by suggesting it on GitHub or forking it and adding it yourself.

-Also, taking some supplements is often just as a part of a routine, so I wanted to track notes as well when the dosage lowering tracker, so you can track why you took each dose—before gym, before studying, before some task, etc.
+Also, taking some supplements is often just as part of a routine, so I wanted to track notes as well, when the dosage lowering tracker, so you can track why you took each dose—before gym, before studying, before some task, etc.

 Built with Expo Router, React Native, and local persistence (AsyncStorage).
 Runs on Android but potentially iOS as well.